lipemat/js-boilerplate/README.md

 All declarations are merged in favor of the project config.

+### Extensions
+To create a package which extends any of the files within the `config` directory, create a package with "js-boilerplate-" somewhere in it's name.
+Within your package, create a `config` directory and place any overrides there.
+Works the same as [Configuration Overrides](#configuration-overrides)

+This is useful when you have often reused overrides to support a particular library.
+[Here is an example](https://github.com/lipemat/js-boilerplate-gutenberg)

 ### Testing
 To use the built in testing, copy the following items from `templates` into your project root:
 1. `jest.config.js`